rob550-docs/rob550-docs.github.io/docs/staff-guide/doxygen.md

 $ mv html docs
 ```

-Clone the `doxygen_docs` repository, replace your `docs` folder with the old one and push, the GitHub Pages will be automatically updated.
+Clone the `doxygen_docs` repository to your machine, replace the old one with your `docs` folder and push, the GitHub Pages will be automatically updated.